RetroDevDaemon/msx2tools/README.md

 To export the universal palette, use the **Export PAL** button.
 As above, it will export assembler data byte format in sequence to be loaded into register #16.

+If you are using this with a compiler such as sjasm, you might want to include a line such as the following at the top of the exported .z80 file and compile it to be included as a raw binary:

+` output sprites.bin`

 ### MSX2 Mode-2 Sprite Limitations

 Keep in mind the following restrictions: